sebymusundi/epitope_analysis/README.md

 #### Subcellular prediction

 WOLF PSORT(https://wolfpsort.hgc.jp/) and Deeploc (https://services.healthtech.dtu.dk/services/DeepLoc-2.0/) were used to predict the subcellular location of the proteins using _P. falciparum_ as the reference organism.
-Intracellular proteins were also eliminated using their protein names.
+Extracellular and membrane bound proteins were then selected based on the Rscript _subcellular_location_pred.R_ Intracellular proteins were also eliminated using their protein names (_epitope_analysis.sh_).

 #### Surfaceome prediction

 The presence of a signal peptide and transmembrane helice predicted by using Phobius (https://phobius.sbc.su.se/).
-Proteins with one signal peptide or one transmembrane helix were selected
+Proteins with one signal peptide or one transmembrane helix were selected using the Rscript _surfaceome_analysis.R_

 #### Merozoite protein selection